lingualdev/i18n-check/README.md

 ### --format

-By default `i18n-check` will validate against any [`icu`](https://github.com/unicode-org/icu) compliant translations.
+By default i18n-check will validate against any [ICU](https://github.com/unicode-org/icu) compliant translations.
 Additionally the `i18next` format is supported and can be set via the `-f` or `--format` option.

-There are i18n libraries that have their own specific format, which might not be based on `icu` and therefore can not be validated against currently.
+There are i18n libraries that have their own specific format, which might not be based on ICU and therefore can not be validated against currently.
 On a side-note: there might be future support for more specific formats.

-Hint: If you want to use the `--unused` flag, you should provide `react-intl` as the format.
+Hint: If you want to use the `--unused` flag, you should provide react-intl as the format.
 Also see the [`unused` section](#--unused) for more details.

 ```bash
 yarn i18n:check -t translations/i18NextMessageExamples -s translations/i18NextMessageExamples/en-us.json -f i18next